RobinLinus/my-tiny-little-infinite-universe/README.md

 ## Further Thoughts
 - The algorithmic complexity of any deterministic universe is constant.
 All information follows from its laws and the initial configuration.
 - The algorithmic complexity of any multi-particle, expanding, almost-deterministic universe is much much lower than its Shannon entropy.
+- The algorithmic complexity of any universe with a mind that has a free will increases with every decision of that mind.